tnaia/curse-turing/README.md

 A little friendly browsing later, though:

-"What, these interpreters are provided in _binary_ format, and ony under demand?
-These others must to be used online, and gosh what creepy design!
+"What?! these interpreters are provided in _binary_ format, and ony under demand? these others must to be used online (and gosh what creepy design! utterly NOT user-friendly!)
-(So not user-friendly!)
 I'd rather hack something in text mode..."

-At which point the voiceover from the narrator takes over...
+At which point the voiceover narration takes over...

 Text mode!
 That's it!

-Turing curses is my answer to the sketchy dillema (masterfully portrayed in the previous paragraphs).
+Turing curses is an answer to the sketchy dillema so masterfully portrayed in the previous friendly paragraphs.
 It has been hacked one night after frustration on internet search.

 This software is distributed under the GPLv3 license.
 See COPYING file.